Difficulty: Easy, Asked-in: Google, Amazon, Microsoft, Goldman Sachs

 }

-We are running three separate loops, where the 1st and 3rd loop are running constant times and the 2nd loop is running n times.
-So the time complexity = Time complexity of initializing frequency tables + Time complexity of storing frequency tables + Time complexity of comparing frequency tables = = O(1) + O(n) + O(1) = O(n).
-The size of both frequency tables is constant, so space complexity = O(1) + O(1) = O(1).
+We are sorting and comparing both strings.
+So the time complexity = Time complexity of sorting str1 + Time complexity of sorting str2 + Time complexity of comparing sorted strings = O(n) + O(n) + O(n) = O(n).
+We use constant extra space, so space complexity = O(1).

-bool anagramString(String str1, int m, String str2, int n)
+bool validAnagram(string str1, int m, string str2, int n)

 {